 • i.
 “A Declaration that the first, third and fourth named Respondents have a constitutional duty to issue an official translation in the First Official Language of the Planning and Development (Amendment) Act 2018 and the Statutory Instruments specified in the schedule attached to the Statement and to make same available to the applicants.

 • ii.
 That the second-named Respondents are prohibited from commencing an oral hearing, or from taking any further action in relation to the Irish Water (Carreroe Sewerage Scheme) Compulsory Purchase Order, 2019 (Ref.
-No. ABP-305519-19) until such time as this case is heard and given final determination.
+No. ABP-3055 19–19) until such time as this case is heard and given final determination.

 • iii.
 That the second-named Respondent be obstructed from opening the oral hearing or taking any further action in relation to the Irish Water (Carreroe Sewerage Scheme) Compulsory Purchase Order 2019 (Ref.
-No. ABP-305519-19) until such time as the final hearing and judgment in this matter has been completed.
+No. ABP-305519–19) until such time as the final hearing and judgment in this matter has beer, completed.

 • iv.
 Any other appropriate order.